cbeck88/strict-variant/README.md

 type which is the "most popular", branch prediction can significantly speed up the visitation well beyond what you will see in benchmarks with random data, which are already quite favorable to the "binary" search strategy for small numbers of types.

-Therefore, `safe_variant` uses a hybrid strategy.
-When the number of variants is four or less, the binary search is used, and for more than that, the jump table is used.
-(See [variant_detail.hpp](/include/safe_variant/variant_detail.hpp) for details.)
+This is the strategy currently used by `safe_variant`.

+A third strategy, naive tail recursion, is used by `mapbox::variant`.
+Surprisingly (for me), this is the best performing strategy, for both compilers and all regimes, according to my most recent benchmark investigations.

 See below for benchmark data.